Beable-guided measurement theory: The momentum measurement

-We will call phase difference $\alpha_{ij}$ as {\it correlation phase}, since it is the phase of the non-diagonal components of the density matrix (see Sec.~\ref{sec_dec_time}).
-At the end of the measurement process the product $K_i K_j$ vanishes, and the velocity of the device and the measured particle take the values one of the $p_i/m$ and $p_i$ values, accordingly.
+From the equations, you can see that at the end of the measurement process, the product $K_i K_j$ vanishes, and the velocity of the device and the measured particle take the values one of the $p_i/m$ and $p_i$ values, respectively.

-To describe the measurement process in details let us consider the results of numerical solution of guidance equations for the case of a superposition of two momentums.
-On the Fig.~\ref{fig_vel} the dependencies of the device needle velocity on time are shown under various initial conditions.
-The initial device wave-function is taken in the Gaussian form $K\left(r-\lambda p_i t\right)=\frac{1}{\sqrt[4]{2\pi}}\exp\left(-\frac{1}{4} \left(r-\lambda pT\right)^2\right)$.
+To describe the measurement process in details, guidance equations are solved numerically.
+On the Fig.~\ref{fig_vel}, the dependencies of the device needle velocity on time are shown under various initial conditions.
+The initial device wave-function is taken in the Gaussian form.
 The initial distribution for the device and the target system beables are selected in accordance with the Born rule.

-It can be seen on Fig.~\ref{fig_vel}, that the device trajectories are intertwined with the measured quantum system trajectories.
-During the measurement time $T$, the system behaves itself chaotically, but then it enters one of the two stationary (classical) trajectories.
-The device needle acquires a velocity proportional to either $p_1$ or $p_2$.
-Thus the momentum is measured indeed.

-Strong fluctuations during the measurement are associated with the mutual influence of the device and the quantum system provided by quantum potential.
-The Heisenberg uncertainty relation is directly related to these perturbations, as will be shown below.

-Note that for $A_1^2=A_2^2=0.5$ there are points of zero particle density.
-At these points, the guidance equations are bad defined, so significant resonant bursts are observed near these points at the initial moments of time.
-Since the contribution of these areas is small, they were excluded from consideration.

-We also indicate on the dependence of the oscillation frequency on the difference $\frac{1}{2m} (p_i^2 - p_{i+1}^2 )$ in the measurement process.
-So Fig.~\ref{fig_vel_100} shows the result of the numerical simulation at $A_1^2=1/10$, $A_2^2=9/10$, $p_1=1, p_2=-1$ and a reduced mass of the quantum system by 100 times.
-A significant increase in the frequency of disturbances is clearly visible compared to the Fig. \ref{fig_vel_1/9}.
-Thus the less mass of quantum system the more quantum disturbances occur with it.

-Thus, momentum measurement, as well as coordinate measurement, can be modeled in full correspondence with general theory described in Sec.~\ref{Sec_measur}.